ruffoa/QLife/QLife/app/src/main/java/engsoc/qlife/ui/fragments/FRAGMENTS_README.md

 ## OneBuildingFragment

-This fragment shows the details of a building; the name, food establishments, if it has an ATM/bookable rooms, a description and a Google map with a marker at the building location.
+This fragment shows the details of a building; the name, food establishments, if it has an ATM/bookable rooms, a name and a Google map with a marker at the building location.

 Clicking on a card in BuildingsFragment will access this fragment.